jeisereu/jeisereu/README.md

-# Hi there! 👋 I'm a Junior Software Engineer

 ## 👨‍💻 About Me

 I'm a **BS Computer Science graduate** and currently a **Junior Software Engineer** with experience in multiple full-stack setups.
 I enjoy building modern web applications and creating games on the side.